 The construction industry is the second largest industry of the country after agriculture, accounting 11 percent of India’s GDP.
 Despite this, the industry faces a grave challenge of unskilled workforce.
 While this sector continues to grow at a rapid pace, it continues to be devoid of skilled manpower.
 India’s formally skilled workforce is approximately 4% - which is dismally low compared to China (47%), UK (68%), Germany (74%), Japan (80%), or South Korea (96%).

-CREDAI has so far trained more than 50,000 trainees in over 100 construction sites across 30 cities.
-CREDAI aims to undertake Skilling for at least 1 lakh Construction Workers in a year w.e.f.
-2017-18.
+CCF and all other CREDAI chapters put together have so far trained more than 1 Lac trainees in over 100 construction sites in more than 50 cities.
+CREDAI aims to Skill / Upskill at least 1 lakh Construction Workers in the next 2 years (2019 – 2021)

 Pradhan Mantri Kaushal Vikas Yojna

-CREDAI ties up with National Skill Development Corporation (NSDC) to upgrade skills of 25000 construction workers under the PMKVY 2.0 scheme by March 2017.
+CREDAI tied up with National Skill Development Corporation (NSDC) to upgrade skills of 25000 construction workers under the PMKVY 2.0 scheme.
 Under the scheme, monetary reward would be provided to trainees who are successfully trained, assessed and certified in skill courses.

 PNB Housing Finance Limited

 CREDAI & PNB Housing Finance Limited enter into a partnership in 2014 to upskill construction workers.
 Under this initiative, the skill development training programs reinforce the prior learning of workers, thereby including them in mainstream workforce assuring formal, continuous employment and its benefits.
 It also aims to upgrade skills of construction workers to meet global benchmarks, which in turn, shall increase the productivity of the workforce.